 What You Can Do about Bad Online Reviews

 - Understand that online dialogue about your brand is not going away.
-Discussion and publishing platforms may change, but the internet has now long been part of our way of life and it’s only going to evolve.
+Discussion and publishing platforms may change, but the web has long been part of our way of life and it’s only going to evolve.

 - Report threatening, abusive and irrelevant reviews to the platform where it appears.
 If a review is off-the-charts nasty, you should consider reporting it to the platform where it appears.
-Most websites, including Facebook, have mechanisms to flag abusive comments; keep in mind, it’s hard to know when they will be reviewed, and my experience is that only excessively mean-spirited, foul or threatening comments are addressed.
+Most websites have mechanisms to flag abusive comments and reviews; keep in mind, it’s hard to know when they will be reviewed, and my experience is that only excessively mean-spirited, foul or threatening comments are addressed quickly.
 If a review airs concerns that one could perceive to be legitimate and non-threatening, then it might be there to stay.

-Obviously treat online threats of violence or other heinous acts like you would a verbal or in-person expression.
-Report it to authorities.
+Obviously treat online threats of violence or other heinous acts like you would a verbal or in-real-life expression.
+Report it on the website in question and to authorities.

 Make Online Reviews Work in Your Favor

 Again, the most realistic strategy where online reviews are concerned is to outnumber bad reviews with good ones, and KevinMD has a great physician-authored piece on the matter.
 Adopt the tried-and-true philosophy, “If you’re happy, tell others.
 If you’re unhappy, tell us.”
 Make it easy by adding a visible page on your website where you can easily help customers share an experience, whether good or bad.
 When a negative comment is identified, try to connect with that individual right away (offer an email address and phone number so they can share their concerns offline).
 Perhaps he or she will follow up with a positive remark or even delete the original post — something I have witnessed.
 The next-best thing to having a negative review removed is having a reviewer acknowledge, in a follow-up comment, that her or his concerns were addressed.